wellcomez/lspvi/README.md

 ![terminal](screen1.png)

 ![uml](main.png)
+## Mouse Support
+Although it runs under terminal, but it supports mouse click, wheel scroll.
 ## Keymap
 It supports most of common keymap of nvim.
 "Space" will invoke menu and  choose "help" /" space + h" will invoke help.